MagicGoddess/AI-Horde-Worker/README.md

 You can also edit this file using a text editor.
 We also provide a `bridgeData_template.yaml` with comments on each option which you can copy into a new `bridgeData.yaml` file.
 This info should soon be onboarded onto the webui as well.

 ## Startup

+> ⚠️ **Note:** Some worker modes, such as Alchemist, may currently be unstable or broken due to unresolved dependency issues.
+If you're having trouble getting anything working, please don't hesitate to ask for help in the [AI Horde Discord](https://discord.gg/kwst4K7wbv).
+Community support is active and friendly!

 Start your worker, depending on which type you want to run.